jpverkamp/blog/content/programming/advent-of-code/2024/2024-12-12-edginator.md

 {{<figure src="/embeds/2024/aoc/day12-edges-right.png">}}

 It's somewhat slower, since we're calculating the edges for each region as it's own `Grid`.
-We'll come back to that.
+I expect I could optimize that, but for the moment, we need each edges because it's multiplied by each area.

 ```bash
 $ cargo aoc --day 12 --part 2